magento/devdocs/src/catalog-service/products.md

 ### PriceAdjustment type

-The `PriceAdjustment` type specifies the amount and type of price adjustment.
+The `PriceAdjustment` type specifies the amount and type of a price adjustment.
+An example code value is `weee`.

 Field | Data Type | Description
 --- | --- | ---